furkannane/Netflix-Clone/README.md

 <img src="/screenshots/Screenshot_20221216_135545_host.exp.exponent.jpg" width="308" height="651">
 </div>

-This is the movie details screen where you can see details about the movie like the description and the cast.
+This is the movie details screen where you can see details about the movie like the description, photo and the cast.
 You can like the movie by pressing the heart.
 You can also watch the associated video by clicking the button.

 ### Actor Details Screen

 <img src="/screenshots/Screenshot_20221216_135624_host.exp.exponent.jpg" width="308" height="651">

-This is the actor details screen where you can see details about the actor like the description and name.
+This is the actor details screen where you can see details about the actor like the description, name and a photo.

 ### My List Screen